B.A University of Sydney Archaeologist & Medieval History

 " I want to live with history under my feet".

 Hi I am Vanessa born in Sydney Australia, I am an Australian Archaeologist (Pre History), & trained for my speciality at the Australian Museum.
-To add to the mix I have a university Major in Medieval History.
-The combined expertise of myself and Matt have been acknowledged by the French Government, with our special licence to conduct Guided Tours for our guests.
-Living in France is a constant joy of surprises as we discover new places nearly every week.
+Living in France was a natural move for me to live the history and have the opportunity to own and live in such an extrodinary house.
+Life here is a constant joy of surprises, as we discover new places, new history nearly every week.
 As life time sewer, with interest in the history of Clothing & Historical Textiles, I am seeing work only ever previously available online or in books.
-I am fullfilling my lifetime dream to live in France.
 Living right at the corner of three stunning regions, I am so excited about sharing the wonderful places we have close by in Pays de Loire, Brittany & Normandy.
-I want to share this with you so Matt & I have established a beautiful B&B away from the big tourism locations.
+We decided to establish our B&B away from the big tourism locations, so we and our guest experience authentic French life.
 We hope to welcome you to stay very soon.

 In 1191 Philippe-Auguste announced the Third Crusade calling the men of Maine, "who came running in crowds".
 Listed among them was is the first known Hercé, Guillaume of Hercé, knight Baron.
 Eight generations later L'Hotel de Hercé was built by Jean de Hercé Lord of Rigardon, Plessis Colombiers and Coudray and his wife Françoise Tanquerel, daughter of René Tanquerel: Attorney General of the Duchy of Mayenne.

 Ex Aust Army Royal Engineers B.A History Aust Nat University